mattcam3r0n/paperjs-test/notes.md

     * userProfile
 * add analytics
     * track user actions. which maneuvers, etc.
-* routing
-  * Home
-    * prompts for login if not authenticated
-    * if authenticated, show recent drills, new drill link, help info, etc
-    * Header shows links to Help, Admin (if admin)
-  * Design
-    * only accessible if authenticated
-    * Header shows File/Edit/Help menus (maybe Admin)
-  * Admin
-    * user list
-    * can i query pinpoint analytics? or just use aws dashboard?
 * Do I create Drill, Marcher, Script, Step classes?
     * would need to serialize/deserialize drill to pure json on save/load
     *